 Don’t be disappointed if your Jade plant does not bloom every year.
 Even in the wild, blooming is infrequent and irregular because the plant does not depend upon flowers to reproduce.

-If you follow all the instructions given above, you can expect your mature Jade plant to bloom in the mid to late winter or early springtime once in a while.
+If you follow all the instructions given above, you can expect your mature Jade plant to bloom in the mid to late winter or early spring once in a while.

 What Does It Mean When A Jade Plant Flowers?

-In the art and practice of Feng Shui, when Jade plants flower, it is a compliment to its keeper.
+In the art and practice of Feng Shui, when Jade plants flowers, it is a compliment to its keeper.
 A flowering Jade plant is a symbol of a great friendship.